Homeland Security, Law Enforcement & Firefighting at Wayland Baptist University

 Homeland Security, Law Enforcement & Firefighting Student Demographics at Wayland Baptist University

-Take a look at the following statistics related to the make-up of the homeland security, law enforcement and firefighting majors at Wayland Baptist University.
+Take a look at the following statistics related to the make-up of the homeland security, law enforcement & firefighting majors at Wayland Baptist University.

 Wayland Baptist University Homeland Security, Law Enforcement & Firefighting Master’s Program

-In the homeland security, law enforcement and firefighting master's program at this school, racial-ethnic minorities make up 67% of degree recipients.
-That is 27% better than the national average.*
+In the homeland security, law enforcement & firefighting master's program at this school, racial-ethnic minorities make up 50% of degree recipients.
+That is 2% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Wayland Baptist University with a master's in homeland security, law enforcement and firefighting.
+The following table and chart show the race/ethnicity for students who recently graduated from Wayland Baptist University with a master's in homeland security, law enforcement & firefighting.

 Concentrations Within Homeland Security, Law Enforcement & Firefighting

-Homeland Security, Law Enforcement & Firefighting majors may want to concentrate their studies in one of these areas.
+If you plan to be a homeland security, law enforcement & firefighting major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Wayland Baptist University.
 Some of these focus areas may not be available for your degree level.

 Careers That Homeland Security, Law Enforcement & Firefighting Grads May Go Into